uc-python/python-for-web-scraping/07-javascript/md_slides/selenium.md

 - If the HTML you get back in `response.content` doesn't include things you'd expect, or seems must smaller than it should be, you might be looking at a dynamic page

 - A good test -- find a short phrase on the page (in your browser) and search for it in `response.content`.
-If it's not there, it's probably being loaded dynaically via JavaScript
+If it's not there, it's probably being loaded dynamically via JavaScript

 - Once you're *very sure* you need to execute JavaScript, turn to Selenium